Sarb1236/NYC-Yellow-Trip-Data-Analysis/Monthly_Agg_Analysis/compact_vendor_fact_doc.md

 ##  Benefits of This Approach

 - **Storage Efficiency:** Reduces rows by 30× per vendor/month, storing daily metrics in arrays.
-- **Query Performance:** Smaller fact table means faster scans and joins in analytics tools (e.g., Power BI).
+- **Query Performance:** Smaller fact table means faster scans and joins .
 - **Flexibility:** Arrays can be exploded back to day‑level for anomaly detection or trend analysis.
 - **Reduced Shuffling:** Minimal data movement when joining with dimension tables (e.g., `dim_vendor`).